find your perfect LLM program

 UK universities and the Chevening Scholarship program welcome LLM and postgraduate law applicants, and in fact some UK universities and law schools offer additional funding opportunities, co-sponsor specific courses with Chevening to encourage exceptional international students to study at their institution.
 Queen Mary University of London (QMUL) welcomes applications from students residing in all Chevening-eligible countries in any subject, however this prestigious university also co-sponsors a range of PG law programs taught out of its School of Law with Chevening, including its comprehensive portfolio of Master of Laws programs listed here.

-Another example of this additional funding for LLM students can be found at the University of Reading, who also welcomes applications from students living in all Chevening-eligible countries in any subject, and for 2021 it is also co-funding a number of awards for specific courses including their LLM in Global Conflict, Crisis and Disaster Management.
+Another example of this additional funding for LLM students can be found at the University of Reading, who also welcomes applications from students living in all Chevening-eligible countries in any subject, and for 2021 it is also co-funding a number of awards for specific courses including their LLM programs.
 You can search all qualifying LLM and postgraduate law courses using our unique course search facility on Chevening’s Find-a-course page and start your Chevening journey.

 Benefits of being a Chevening Scholar